THE_SHELHAMER_GROUP_LOGO_WHITE-01

 New California AB-38 Fire Disclosure

-Los Angeles County Homeowners!
+L.A County Homeowners!

-Do You Have Questions?
+Do You Have AB-38 Defensible Space Questions?

-Give me a call at (310) 231-6544 and expedite your legal compliance
+Give me a call at (310) 231-6544

 The new California AB-38 fire disclosure establishes that, as of July 1, 2021, California Civil Code Section 1102.19 requires a seller of real property located in a high or very high fire hazard severity zone to provide the buyer with documentation stating the property is in compliance with defensible space requirements.
 The law allows, that if documentation demonstrating compliance cannot be obtained by the close of escrow, the seller and buyer can enter into a written agreement showing that the buyer agrees to obtain documentation of compliance within one year of the close of escrow.